Q-dimi/return_tests/README.md

 # Get started

 Run 'npm i return_tests' in your application, then go to the '/src' folder and run npm start then go to localhost:3000 to see all the errors for each of the example functions listed in the build.js config object.
 Then you can add your own functions!
 For your funtion to execute within the row, make sure function_called.on is set equal to true.
 For your function to multiply with random parameters, make sure function_called.on is true AND randomized.on is true.
-Make sue the amount of params in your function match the amount passed in via the parameters object.
+Make sure the amount of params in your function match the amount passed in via the parameters object.